Serica gearing up for exploration drilling and well intervention in North Sea

 Mitch Flegg, Chief Executive of Serica Energy, commented: “We will continue to pursue our investment-led strategy this year with a planned well intervention programme on Bruce and Keith in addition to our exploration well at North Eigg.
 As always, we continue to look for acquisition opportunities that fit our criteria and will add value for our stakeholders.”

-The firm informed that North Eigg is a gas prospect located close to Serica’s Bruce, Keith and Rhum (BKR) fields and it is expected that a successful discovery could be tied back to existing infrastructure in a carbon-neutral manner.
+The North Eigg is a gas prospect located close to Serica’s Bruce, Keith and Rhum (BKR) fields and it is expected that a successful discovery could be tied back to existing infrastructure in a carbon-neutral manner.
 In addition, the company has put plans in place for a well intervention campaign to take place in 2022 to improve the production potential of several Bruce and Keith wells during subsequent years.

 “2021 was a very busy year for Serica, which reinforced the value of our through-cycle investment strategy as our expenditure during the low gas price environment of 2020 on the R3 and Columbus projects bore fruit this year.
 The importance of our contribution to the provision of vital lower carbon gas to the UK’s energy market was also demonstrated,” remarked Flegg.